DamnFinn/Kodi-LivecodingTv-Addon/README.md

 # Kodi Livecoding.tv Video Add-on

-Watch your favorite lctv streams and videos on Kodi (see https://kodi.tv/).
+Watch your favorite lctv streams and videos on Kodi® (formerly known as XBMC™), see https://kodi.tv/.

 # FAQ

 * I am having issues with the playback of streams (buffering, dropping, stuttering etc.).

-> This add-on does not handle any aspect of the playback of lctv streams / videos, it just tells Kodi what to play.
+> This add-on does not handle any aspect of the playback of lctv streams / videos, it just tells Kodi® what to play.

 # Todo